Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Fully Observed Model

 \textbf{Proof.} We apply Lemma \ref{SomnathLemma}.
-As $m_n \to m$ weakly, we have a probability space in which $m_n(\omega) \to m(\omega)$ almost surely.
-Let and Now by triangle inequality, we have
+As $m^n \to m$ weakly, we have a probability space in which $m^n(\omega) \to m(\omega)$ almost surely.
+Let and Now by the triangle inequality, we have

-Since $c, c_T$ are bounded, by Lemma~\ref{SomnathLemma}, we have that the first and third term of the above inequality goes to zero.
+Since $c, c_T$ are bounded, by Lemma~\ref{SomnathLemma}, we have that the first and third terms of the above inequality go to zero.
 Furthermore, since $Z_T$ is bounded and $c(x, \cdot)$ is bounded and continuous, it is easy to see that the second term of the above inequality also goes to zero as $n\to \infty$\,.
 This completes the proof\,.

-The following theorem proves the existence of an optimal policy in $\Gamma_{RC}$.
-Also, it shows that the piece-wise constant policies in $\Gamma_{RC}$ are near optimal\,.
+The following theorem proves the existence of an optimal policy in $\Uwrc$.
+Also, it shows that the piece-wise constant policies in $\Uwrc$ are near optimal\,.